 When you share with the community, expect questions and the occasional (friendly) debate.
-Approach these interactions with patience and respond in the most encouraging way.
 Keep in mind that users are coming to the table with different levels of experience and exposure to Ad Astra products, and their goals and use cases may be different from yours.

-Before you choose to comment or post in the Support Center, we strongly encourage you to take a peek at the following posts in the Community.
+Before you post content to the Support Center, we strongly encourage you to take a peek at the following posts in the Community.

 - What can I do in the Community?

 - How to Comment in the Support Center